epw/consensus/consensus.md

 - You Backlash
 On a miss: Lose another Anchor.
 The MC will tell you which one and how.

 >Losing an Anchor can hurt.
 Any time a connection is broken, even under amicable terms, it can be a detactching feeling, leaving you adrift.
 For a Mage, capable of walking into other worlds entirely, or reaching levels of enlightenment in this one nearly incomprehensible to onlookers, it can be particularly dangerous.
 Even if the Mage is happy to see the Anchor go, it will be destabilizing.
 If they’re not careful, the Mage might start to spiral.
+No matter the circumstances, this roll itself is nonmagical, reflecting how the Mage deals with it internally (and as such, if the player doesn't like the outcome of the roll, they can always risk using magic to fix it...)

 At the **end of session**: note any effects that lasted "until end of session," but should continue into the next.
 Also, use this time to briefly discuss any loose threads from this session, that are still on your mind.
 Finally, ask yourselves these questions as a group.
 For every one you answer “yes” to, everyone marks experience.
 - Did you show the lengths you were willing to go to in order to protect an Anchor?